jose-d/EMRI_MC/INSTALL.md

 ### Runtime environment preparation

 The code was tested with Python 3.11.
 Make sure the development package for given Python version is installed too.
-Eg. at EL-like Linux distros, `dnf install python3.11-devel`.
+Eg. at EL-like Linux distributions, `dnf install python3.11-devel`.

 #### Ensure CUDA is present